 - Oil on the Ocean - Students learn about the environmental and economic effects of oil spills.
 Following the steps of the engineering design process, they brainstorm oil spill clean-up methods and then design, build, and re-design oil booms.

-Today we looked at the cleanup of oil spills — in particular, the 1989 Exxon Valdez oil spill.
-We remembered that oil is less dense than water and therefore floats on the water, causing harm to the organisms that need that water source to live.
-Environmental engineers are often employed to help cleanup oil spills and return an environment's ability to provide food, water, space and essential nutrients back to its original state.
-We citizens can help prevent some oil-related problems by using less oil in our daily lives, whenever possible.
+Today we looked at the cleanup of oil spills—in particular, the 1989 Exxon Valdez oil spill.
+We remembered that oil is less dense than water and therefore floats on the water, harming the organisms that need that water source to live.
+Environmental engineers are often employed to help clean up oil spills and improve a polluted environment so that it is once again able to provide food, water, space and essential nutrients for its population of plants and animals.
+As citizens, we can help prevent some oil-related problems by using less oil in our daily lives, whenever possible.

-Discuss with students the effectiveness of cleaning up an oil spill.
-After trying to contain, clean, dissolve or remove the oil spill with the various utensils and "chemicals," did the students ever reach a pristine environment?
-(Answer: probably not) Is it better to use more than one technology to clean up the oil spill?
-(Answer: usually, yes) What are some ideas they have for helping cleanup oil spills?
+(After conducting the associated activity, discuss with students the effectiveness of cleaning up oil spills.)
+How effective are our efforts to clean up oil spills?
+After trying to contain, clean, dissolve or remove the oil spill with the various utensils and "chemicals," did you ever achieve a pristine environment?
+(Answer: Probably not.)
+Is it better to use more than one technology to clean up oil spills?
+(Answer: Usually, yes.)
+What are some ideas you have for helping to clean up oil spills?
 (Answers will vary.)

-If time permits, have students compare methods they used to clean up their model oil spills with the methods currently used to clean up actual oil spills.
-The following comparisons can be made: dispersants (chemicals used to break down the oil) to soap; booms and skimmers (used to contain the oil and avoid spreading) to pieces of thread and cotton balls; absorbents and vacuum cleaners to paper towels and pipettes; and burning the oil to using matches.
+(If time permits, have students compare methods they used to clean up their model oil spills with the methods currently used to clean up real-world oil spills.)
+Help me describe and then compare the following methods: dispersants (chemicals used to break down the oil) to soap; booms and skimmers (used to contain the oil and avoid spreading) to pieces of thread and cotton balls; absorbents and vacuum cleaners to paper towels and pipettes; and burning the oil to using matches.

-Brainstorming: As a class, have the students engage in open discussion.
-Remind students that in brainstorming, no idea or suggestion is "silly."
+Brainstorming: As a class, have students engage in open discussion.
+Remind them that in brainstorming, no idea or suggestion is "silly."
 All ideas should be respectfully heard.
 Take an uncritical position, encourage wild ideas and discourage criticism of ideas.
-Have them raise their hands to respond.
 Write their ideas on the board.

-- Ask the students what they think one thing an environmental engineer would do.
-Have each student write their answer on a piece of paper.
-After everyone has had a chance to write down their answer, go around the room and ask each student to give their answer to the class.
-Keep a list of all ideas on the board.
-If need be, create categories of similar ideas.
-Some examples may include: clean up oil spills, protect the environment, treat drinking water, design landfills, and treat waste water.
+- What do environmental engineers do?
+Name one thing.
+(Have each student write an answer on a piece of paper.
+Then go around the room and ask each student to give an answer.
+List all the ideas on the board, creating categories of similar ideas, as makes sense.
+Example answers: Clean up oil spills, track down the sources of air and water pollution, protect the environment, treat drinking water, design landfills, and treat waste water.)

-- Tell Students that in March 1989, nearly 11 million gallons of crude oil spilled into Prince William Sound in Alaska.
-Ask students what the possible effects of a spill like this would be.
-Lead an informal discussion.
-Record answers on the board.
+- In March 1989, nearly 11 million gallons of crude oil spilled from a ship into Prince William Sound in Alaska.
+What are the possible effects of a massive oil spill like this?

 Question/Answer: Ask students the following questions to determine their understanding of the Exxon Valdez oil spill.